 What happens if the acetaminophen dose is too much?

 Call Poison Help at 800-222-1222 or go to www.poison.org in the United States.
-Or seek emergency care if you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose — nausea, vomiting, lethargy and right upper abdominal pain.
+Or seek emergency care if you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose.
+These may include nausea, vomiting, lethargy and right upper abdominal pain.
 If possible, note the strength or concentration of acetaminophen in the product to help poison control or the emergency responders assess your child.
 If you seek medical help, take the medication bottle with you.

 In the hospital, a child with an acetaminophen overdose will have a blood test to determine if the concentration in his or her blood is toxic.
-If necessary, an antidote might be given within eight to 10 hours after the acetaminophen is swallowed to reverse the effects of the acetaminophen.
+If necessary, an antidote might be given to reverse the effects of the acetaminophen.

 How can an acetaminophen overdose be prevented?